lyulouisa/Website_AIHQ_rating/docs/source/installation.rst

 6. **Access the Website**:

-   - Once the installation is complete, open **Google Chrome** or another browser and copy the link shown in the terminal (something like `http://127.0.0.1:5005`) to access the website.
+   - Once the installation is complete, the command line will display a link, something like this:

+.. raw:: html

+   <a href="http://127.0.0.1:5005" style="color: red; text-decoration: underline; font-style: normal;">http://127.0.0.1:5005</a>

+   - Open Google Chrome (or another web browser) and copy and paste this link into the address bar at the top.
+Note: This link will only work on your laptop, and you must use the same laptop that ran the commands in the previous steps.